Suiticals/Suity-Bot/record.md

 ## Submitting a trade

 * `inb` - Instant bought.
 Once you confirm your Grand Exchange offer, if the item is immediately bought it is classed as instant.
 * `ins` - Instant sold.
-Once you confirm your Grand Exchange offer, if the item is immediately sold it is classed instant.
+Once you confirm your Grand Exchange offer, if the item is immediately sold it is classed as instant.
 * `nib` - Not instant bought.
 Once you confirm your Grand Exchange offer, if the item is not immediately bought it is classed as non-instant.
 Please take into consideration the possibility that [you may be on your buy limit](https://runescape.wiki/w/Grand_Exchange#Buying_limits).
 * `nis` - Not instant sold.
 Once you confirm your Grand Exchange offer, if the item is not immediately sold it is classed as non-insant.
 Item sales are not subject to your buy limit.